 Lawmakers likened sending unrequested nude photos and other explicit images through email, text, and/or social media platforms to exposing oneself in public to strangers, which is referred to as indecent exposure.
 This offense is a Class B misdemeanor and is punished by up to 180 days in jail and up to $2,000 in fines.

-Get Effective Legal Counsel from The Law Office of Shane Phelps, P.C.
+Get Effective Legal Counsel from Shane Phelps Law.

 Our attorneys have over 30 years of legal experience and extensive knowledge of the laws that concern your rights.
 If you were accused of committing a crime, we are ready to provide the skilled representation you need to fight charges.
 Our founding attorney worked as a prosecutor and knows how the other side of the law approaches cases, allowing us to thoroughly prepare a defense on your behalf that challenges the allegations against you.